Stocks sink as Wall Street eyes downside of solid jobs data

 NEW YORK (AP) — U.S. stocks are falling Friday as Wall Street focuses on the downside of the still-strong U.S. jobs market.

-The S&P 500 was 1.5% lower in midday trading after a report showed employers hired more workers last month than economists expected.
+The S&P 500 was 1.5% lower in afternoon trading after a report showed employers hired more workers last month than economists expected.

 While that’s a good sign for the economy amid worries about a possible recession, many investors saw it keeping the Federal Reserve on its path to hiking interest rates aggressively.
 Such moves would slow the economy in hopes of ultimately knocking down high inflation, and the Fed risks causing a recession if it moves too quickly or too far.
 In the meantime, higher interest rates put downward pressure on stocks and other investments.